dotnet/designs/accepted/2020/linking-libraries.md

 #### Functionality incompatible with trimming

-If none of the above works, the first step should be to annotate the functionality with [`RequiresUnreferencedCodeAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.requiresunreferencedcodeattribute?view=net-5.0).
+If none of the above works, the next step should be to annotate the functionality with [`RequiresUnreferencedCodeAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.requiresunreferencedcodeattribute?view=net-5.0).
 This marks the functionality as incompatible with trimming.
 Unless the feature is fundamentally incompatible with trimming, over time